tqgminh/absa_lm/README.md

 In this project, I experiment on Aspect-based Sentiment Analysis (ABSA) task by fine-tuning some state-of-the-art pretrained language models including [BERT (Devlin et al., 2019)](https://arxiv.org/abs/1810.04805), [XLNet (Yang et al., 2019)](https://arxiv.org/abs/1906.08237), [RoBERTa (Liu et al., 2019)](https://arxiv.org/abs/1907.11692) and [XLM-R (Conneau et al., 2020)](https://arxiv.org/abs/1911.02116).
 This task gets a comment and an aspect as input, and return the sentiment that comment expresses about that aspect.
 For example, with the comment "*But the staff was so horrible to us*" and the aspect "*Service*", the corresponding sentiment is "*Negative*".

-Then I improve the results by using emsemble learning technique including voting, weighted averaging and blending.
+To improve the result based on the models above, I applied some emsemble learning techniques including voting, weighted averaging and blending.

 # Dataset